ACCE Frequently Asked Questions:

 - Q: Can I use Federal Financial Aid awards to cover the cost of textbooks and additional credits; and use ACCE funding to cover the cost of tuition?

 A: No. All Federal Financial Aid money is first applied toward tuition.
-ACCE money will close any funding gaps for tuition up to 15 credits.
-Any expenses beyond 15 credits, including textbooks, are the responsibility of the student.
+ACCE money will close any funding gaps for tuition up to 15 credits (12 credits in Radford).
+Any expenses beyond 15 credits (12 credits in Radford), including textbooks, are the responsibility of the student.

 - Q: Will I qualify for the NRCC Educational Foundation Scholarship as an ACCE student?